edsuwarna/edsuwarna/README.md

 ### Hi👋

 I'm Endang Suwarna, a DevOps Engineer.
-In my spare time I build a home lab to study infrastructure more deeply besides that I also work on things related to the Internet of Things and embedded systems.
+In my free time I build a home lab to study infrastructure more deeply besides that I also work on things related to the Internet of Things and embedded systems.
 I'm also happy and willing to share about technology at community events.

 # 🧑‍💻 My open source repos